steell0815/vs-auto-tcr-with-codex/docs/prompts-contract.md

 > Original user request...
 ```

 The extension will update `Status` and `Commit` when approve/deny completes.
+IDs use a timestamp format like `p-20250123T121314`.

 ## Thought logs (`prompts/<id>-log.md`)